brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 Notice the awkward responsive pattern into which the code is forced.
-It knows that a maze is under construction, but has to recover a reference to the object by asking ``self`` for its ``current_maze`` attribute.
+It knows that a maze is under construction, but has to recover a reference to the maze by asking ``self`` for its ``current_maze`` attribute.
-It then has to make several adjustments to update the room objects with the new information so that subsequent interactions will start from a state that now has that data included.
+It then has to make several adjustments to update the room objects with the new information so that subsequent interactions will start from a new state.
-This looks suspiciously like I/O code that has been contorted into a series of callbacks, each needing to re-fetch the state of the world in order to ratchet forward another state change that the next callback will yet again have to fetch and recover.
+This looks suspiciously like I/O code that has been contorted into a series of callbacks, each needing to re-fetch and re-assemble the current state of the world in order to ratchet its state machine forward one further click.

 If a modern Python Library
 does want to drive two very different kinds of activity